Skip to main contentSkip to article

-Port Moody Centre — Buyer Research Bible
+Port Moody Centre — A Buyer’s Guide

-Block-by-block buyer and investor research for the Port Moody Centre micro-market — the only Tri-Cities town centre with two SkyTrain stations inside its walkshed, a working Burrard Inlet waterfront at Rocky Point Park, the Brewer’s Row craft brewery cluster, Heritage Woods Secondary’s IB Diploma Programme catchment, and the City of Port Moody’s “City of the Arts” cultural fabric layered on top of the original CPR western-terminus heritage.
-Companion to the Port Moody area page and a complement to the broader guides hub.
+Port Moody Centre is the only Tri-Cities town centre with two SkyTrain stations inside its walkshed, and it pairs that transit with a working Burrard Inlet waterfront at Rocky Point Park, the Brewer’s Row craft brewery cluster, Heritage Woods Secondary’s International Baccalaureate Diploma Programme catchment, and the City of Port Moody’s “City of the Arts” cultural fabric.
+The inventory is varied — a concrete tower core in Suter Brook, a transitional industrial grid in Moody Centre, established mid-rise in Newport Village, older cottages at Rocky Point, and post-1995 family detached on the Heritage Woods slope — so what a buyer is choosing depends sharply on the sub-area.
+This guide walks all five, the schools, the two stations, and the planning frameworks.
+It pairs with the Port Moody Centre area page.

 The five sub-areas, mapped